 Specific measures cultural sector

 In a letter to parliament, the minister announced specific measures for the institutions and makers subsidized by the government.
 She calls on institutions to keep agreements made with self-employed professionals.
 National cultural funds can take specific measures to support the sector.
 Therefore an additional amount of more than € 15 million euro has been made available.
 Institutions can claim additional support, for which € 300 million has already been made available.
 An additional € 482 million has now been made available for the period up to July 2021.

 Do you want to develop or retrain?
 From August 2020, workers and jobseekers can follow a development process free of charge with a qualified career counselor.
 A career counselor can support you in choosing the right (additional) training or give you tips when searching and applying for work.
 This initiative is called NL leert door and will be expanded in the autumn with free online training courses.

 Think about the development of your professional practice.
 What do you want to work towards?
 Would you like to retrain, start with a new revenue model or deepen your knowledge about entrepreneurship?
 There are numerous providers and opportunities to break new ground.

 Get inspired and stay informed

 Art in quarantine is taking on many new forms.
-Visit the website of your professional association: an increasing number of tips and best practices are being shared there on how you can continue working regardless in a new way.
+Visit the website of your professional association: tips and best practices are being shared there on how you can continue working regardless in a new way.
 Read newsletters, background articles or listen to a podcast.
 Get inspired!